A Letter Concerning Toleration

+A Letter Concerning Toleration (Epistola de Tolerantia) by John Locke was written 1685-1686 when Locke was living in exile in the Netherlands, known for its religious tolerance.
+It is addressed to an anonymous "Honored Sir", later identified as Dutchman Philipp van Limborch.
+The Letter was originally composed in Latin and was published in English translation in 1689 by William Popple, without Locke's knowledge.
+The work was written amidst increasing religious turmoil in England.
+Locke argues for the separation of church and state, with religious toleration as a way to promote religious peace.

 Background

 In the wake of the discovery of the Rye House Plot and Charles II's persecution of the Whigs, Locke fled England to Amsterdam in the Dutch Republic in September 1683.
 Throughout his life, Locke was interested in the debate about religious toleration.
-The question was much debated in Holland during Locke's stay, and in October 1685, Louis XIV of France revoked the Edict of Nantes that had guaranteed religious toleration for French Protestants.
+The question was much debated in Holland during Locke's stay, and in October 1685, Louis XIV of France revoked the Edict of Nantes, which had guaranteed religious toleration for French Protestants, in order to bring to an end to the French Wars of Religion (1562-1598).

 In the Dutch Republic, Locke met Philipp van Limborch, a Professor of Divinity.
-It was to be a discussion with Limborch that persuaded Locke to temporarily put aside his work on An Essay Concerning Human Understanding and put forth his ideas on toleration.
+It was to be a discussion with Limborch that persuaded Locke to temporarily put aside his work on An Essay Concerning Human Understanding and set down his ideas on religious toleration.
 Locke wrote the Letter during the winter of 1685–86.

 Argument of the Letter

-One of the founders of Empiricism, Locke develops a philosophy that is contrary to the one expressed by Thomas Hobbes in Leviathan, in supporting toleration for various Christian denominations.
-Hobbes did allow individuals to maintain their own religious beliefs as long as they outwardly expressed those of the state, however, and it has been argued that Locke's rejection of Catholic Imperialism was the ultimate basis for his rejection of the government's interest in spiritual salvation.
+One of the founders of Empiricism, Locke developed ideas contrary to those by Thomas Hobbes in Leviathan, in supporting toleration for various Christian denominations.
+Hobbes thought individuals could maintain their own religious beliefs, so long as they outwardly expressed those of the state.
+It has been argued that Locke's rejection of Catholicism was the ultimate basis for his rejection of the government's interest in spiritual salvation.